randomnoun/yaml-combine-maven-plugin/README.md

               description: a new parameter in v2 of the API that isn't in v1
               type: string

-## Combining entire input files
+## Combining input files

-As an alternative to using `$xref` references, you can also merge entire YAML files together by supplying multiple YAML files as inputs to the plugin.
+As an alternative (or in addition) to using `$xref` to reference external files, you can also merge YAML files together by supplying multiple YAML files as inputs to the plugin.

 ## Handling of $ref